Sign In

 Information about the available dosage forms to which the labeling applies, and for which the manufacturer or distributor is responsible.
 This field ordinarily includes the strength of the dosage form (in metric units), the units in which the dosage form is available for prescribing, appropriate information to facilitate identification of the dosage forms (such as shape, color, coating, scoring, and National Drug Code), and special handling and storage condition information.

-16 HOW SUPPLIED/STORAGE AND HANDLING AzaSite is a sterile aqueous topical ophthalmic formulation of 1% azithromycin.
-NDC 82584-307-03: 2.5 mL in 5 mL bottle containing a total of 25 mg of azithromycin in a white, round, low-density polyethylene (LDPE) bottle, with a clear LDPE dropper tip, and a tan colored high density polyethylene (HDPE) eyedropper cap.
+16 HOW SUPPLIED/STORAGE AND HANDLING AzaSite® is a sterile aqueous topical ophthalmic formulation of 1% azithromycin.
+NDC 82584-307-03: 2.5 mL in 5 mL bottle containing a total of 25 mg of azithromycin in a white, oblong, low-density polyethylene (LDPE) bottle, with a clear LDPE dropper tip, and a tan colored high density polyethylene (HDPE) eyedropper cap.
 A white tamper evident over-cap is provided.
-NDC 82584-307-04: 2.5 mL in 4 mL bottle containing a total of 25 mg of azithromycin in a white, round, low-density polyethylene (LDPE) bottle, with a clear LDPE dropper tip, and a tan colored high density polyethylene (HDPE) eyedropper cap.
-A white tamper evident over-cap is provided.
-Storage and Handling: Store unopened bottle under refrigeration at 2° to 8°C (36° to 46°F).
+Storage and Handling Store unopened bottle under refrigeration at 2° to 8°C (36° to 46°F).
 Once the bottle is opened, store at 2° to 25°C (36° to 77°F) for up to 14 days.
 Discard after the 14 days.
+The white tamper evident over-cap can be thrown away.
+Retain the tan cap and keep the bottle tightly closed when not in use.

 Storage and handling